ffund/tcp-ip-essentials/lab-udp/connectionless.md

 in the Python terminal, and note that the `recv` command will now return the newly received data.

-Once a socket binds to an IP address and transport layer port, no other socket can use that IP address and transport layer port - otherwise, the network stack would not know which
+Once a socket binds to an IP address and transport layer port, no other socket can use that IP address and transport layer port - otherwise, the network stack would not know which socket receive buffer to demultiplex received data to.

 On juliet, create another socket by running